In recent years, there have been increasing concerns regarding the effect of Ibuprofen on Testosterone Levels.

-In spite of being a study that was rather limited in the effects that it monitored, many media stories exaggerated the range of the study, to the point that they alleged that Ibuprofen could have severe repercussions upon fertility and testicular fullness.
+Despite being a study that was somewhat limited in the effects that it monitored, many media stories exaggerated the range of the study, to the point that they alleged that Ibuprofen could have severe repercussions upon fertility and testicular fullness.

 What Was the Goal of this Ibuprofen-Testosterone Study?

 In the end, this was a small yet statistically significant study designed only to assess the effects of Ibuprofen on Testosterone Levels and the Levels of Testosterone Precursors such as Luteinizing Hormone.

 While it's true that chronic Low Testosterone has a hugely negative impact on fertility, that was not within the scope of the study, and it's not something that can be reasonably deduced, especially for the average person that takes Ibuprofin.

 What we do know is that Infertility and Testosterone Deficiency are becoming more common, especially in places like the United States and Europe.
 It appears that there are specific factors directly associated with the Western lifestyle, which directly contribute to diminished Testosterone Levels.